 - Reciprocity is offered to law schools located outside of the Los Angeles metropolitan area in selected major metropolitan areas (please contact our office for areas).

 - Reciprocity is not offered to students or alumni of Los Angeles County or Orange County law schools.

-- Requests must be submitted electronically by the student or graduates law school career services office.
+- Requests must be submitted electronically by the student or graduates law school Career Development Center.
 Phone requests or walk-ins will not be allowed.
-If and when requests are approved, OCP will send electronic confirmation of reciprocity to the requestor's career services office.
+If and when requests are approved, CDC will send electronic confirmation of reciprocity to the requestor's career services office.
 If granted, privileges will expire 90 days from the date of approval.
-An approved request grants access privileges as outlined below.A letter requesting reciprocity must be received at least one week in advance from a representative of the Career Services Office at the requesting individual’s law school.
+An approved request grants access privileges as outlined below.A letter requesting reciprocity must be received at least one week in advance from a representative of the Career Development Center at the requesting individual’s law school.

 - Reciprocity is granted on a "one for one" basis.

 - Reciprocity will be denied if the requesting school has made multiple requests without providing reciprocal services to a Loyola graduate or student in the interim.

 - 2L/3L students and graduates.

 - Loyola Law School will offer the same services, within the same parameters of the requesting law school provided that they do not conflict with the restrictions outlined below.